-- an approved writing course (see page 62, B) - 6 credit hours in one or more language/humanities subjects (see page 61, A.1) - 6 credit hours in one or more social science subjects (see page 61, A.2) - 6 credit hours in math (see page 62, C) - A total of 72 credit hours beyond the 1000 level in three or more subjects.
+- an approved writing course - 6 credit hours in one or more language/humanities subjects - 6 credit hours in one or more social science subjects - 6 credit hours in math - A total of 72 credit hours beyond the 1000 level in three or more subjects.
 A minimum of 18 and maximum of 30 credit hours in each of three subjects.
 Grades must be "C" or better. - Total credit hours required for a degree 120 - 18 elective credit hours. - Honours Qualifying Examination: see Concentrated Honours program above for details. - Required standing for graduation: GPA of 3.00 (3.70 for first class) on courses in the honours subjects. - May be combined with minor(s)